bigraph-toolkit-suite/bigraphs.bigraph-framework/README.md

 See the document [etc/Development-and-Deployment.md](./etc/Development-and-Deployment.md) for more issues regarding the development and deployment of _Bigraph Framework_.

-To deploy Bigraph Framework to the [Central Repository](https://repo.maven.apache.org/maven2/):
+To deploy Bigraph Framework to the [Maven Central Repository](https://central.sonatype.com/):
 ```bash
 mvn clean deploy -DskipTests -P release,central
 ```